calpoly-iandunn/csc471/syllabus.md

 Late days are to be used for any and all reasons you might need to turn in an assignment late, including job interviews and travel.

+Assignments will be turned in using GitHub Classroom.

 ### Midterms:

 There will be 2 written midterm exams.